NegaDennis/Data-Analysis-with-Power-BI-COVID-19-Dataset/README.md

 <img width="601" height="596" alt="daily growth in total confirmed cases" src="https://github.com/user-attachments/assets/92e96e08-e7cd-4a65-ad8a-e99396da2320" />

 This visual shows the growth in spread of Covid-19 around the world.
-It utilizes value from the calculated column 'Diff confirmed From Previous Day' and basic aggregation SUM.
+It utilizes value from the calculated column `Diff confirmed From Previous Day` and basic aggregation `SUM`.

 4. Map of Covid-19 Cases - Filled Map